M-0GIT/GDCO/README.md

-# #A GDCO quiz to help study general DC info.
+# #A quiz to help study general DC info.
+I will be adding questions slowly.